Chris Wallace interviews White House senior adviser Stephen Miller on the federal whistleblower complaint.

 : reversal of realitysee definition - a statement that is not only verifiably false, but is the exact opposite of the truth.

-: Trump is not getting to the bottom of a corruption scandal in Ukraine, but creating one, and he's not the whistleblower, but the person against whom the whistle was blown.[3]
+: Trump is not exposing corruption in Ukraine, but potentially engaging in it by pressuring Ukraine to investigate a political rival, and he is not the whistleblower, but the one against whom the whistle is blown.